This post has been medically reviewed by Dr. Sarah Mathis, D.O.

 - Lactobacillus casei rhamnosus Lcr35 – restoring vaginal flora after antibiotics

-What Probiotic Should I Take When Trying to Conceive?
+What Probiotic Should I Take for a Successful Pregnancy?

 Gut health is closely linked to overall health and fertility, and a probiotic is the right place to start to support your good bacteria in your gut!
 My favorite probiotic has all of the above strains shown to boost fertility-related health outcomes in clinical trials.
-This doesn’t mean that it is intended to treat infertility, but its formulation contains 24 clinically and scientifically studied strains to support systemic health through gut happiness, which we know is crucial to fertility.
+This doesn’t mean that it is intended to treat infertility in women, but its formulation contains 24 clinically and scientifically studied strains to support systemic health through gut happiness, which we know is crucial to fertility and reproductive health.

-I use the Daily Synbiotic from Seed, and I think it is the best probiotic on the planet.
-It has 24 human-sourced bacteria strains, each of which is clinically researched in human trials and shown to provide benefits in one of these areas: digestive health, gut immune function, heart health, skin health, reproductive health, gut barrier integrity, and oxidative stress (hello egg health!).
-AND there is a strain that boosts folate production, which is critical for achieving health pregnancies..
+I use this product Daily Synbiotic from Seed, and I think it is the best probiotic on the planet for pregnancy health.
+It has 24 human-sourced bacteria strains, each of which is clinically researched in human trials and shown to provide benefits in one of these areas: digestive health, gut immune function, heart health, skin health, reproductive health, gut barrier integrity, and oxidative stress (hello egg health!) for human reproduction.
+AND there is a probiotic strain that boosts folate production, which is critical for achieving health pregnancies.
 AND it is shipped in a glass container protected by compostable packaging.
 They are a zero-waste followers’ dream!

 I have an ongoing affiliate relationship with Seed because I think they are amazing.
 Did you know they are also developing probiotics to save the bees, bacteria to decompose plastic, and developing the world’s largest POOP database to train Artificial Intelligence to change the future of gut health?
 Now, that is a company I can stand behind.
 More info on the Seed Synbiotic, and my personal experience with it below!